ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_simplified_coding_exercise.md

 The following are the preferred technolgies we would like to see used to implement this solution.

+* C#
+* ASP.NET
 * Blazor WebAssembly
-* ASP.NET
-* A Relational Database (i.e. SQL Server, Postgres, sqlite)
+* A relational database (i.e. SQL Server, Postgres, sqlite)

 ## Backstory

-We'll be creating a simple application targeted at small convenience store owners.
-We will be providing them with an easy way to keep track of the products they sell in their stores.
+We'll be creating a simple web application targeted at small convenience store owners.
+We will be providing them with an easy way to keep track of the inventory of the products they sell in their stores.

-The following are a set of user stories to help craft the application
+Below, you will find both technical and business requirements to help you craft the application.

-## Technical Ipmlementation
+## Technical Requirements

 You will build out a simple, full-stack application for the store owner to maintain their set of products in their store.
 By maintain, we mean, perform the simply CRUD (Create, Read, Update, Delete) that one would do.

 For the purposes of reducing the scope of this exercise a **Product** will have the following properties.
-  * a unique human readable identifier (i.e. ProductId or UPC)
+  * UPC (a unique human readable identifier)
-  * a description
+  * a description (text which describes the product)
-  * current price (in USD)
+  * current price (current retail price of the item in USD)
-  * quantity (number of units)
+  * quantity (number of units they currently have)

 ## User Stories